Jflick58/Easysentiment/README.md

 Sentiment analysis by Textblob.
 TextBlob is a Python (2 and 3) library for processing textual data.
 It provides a consistent API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, sentiment analysis, and more. https://github.com/sloria/textblob

+Special thanks to Github user Rachmadani Haryono (https://github.com/rachmadaniHaryono) for helping me package this for distribution and for writing the command line launcher.

 # Future Plans

-I hope to use a python complier library to compile this into a standalone executable for MacOS, Windows 10, and Linux.
+- Complile into standalone executable.
+- Add exclusion terms